 The Head Teacher, Mrs G. Briggs, who is responsible for:

 The SEN Governor,cMrs N Blackwood, who is responsible for ensuring that the necessary support is given to any child with SEND who attends the school, and that the school fulfils its legal obligations towards pupils with SEND.

 What different types of support are available for children with SEND at Phillimore?

 If a pupil’s needs are more complex a formal assessment for an Educational, Health and Care (EHC) plan may be undertaken.
 This is a legal document, written to include the advice of all professionals involved with the child, which sets out the level and type of support a pupil will need throughout their educational career.

 A child may move between the levels of support outlined above, depending on their individual need.

-Levels of support provided by the school are highlighted on the Sheffield Support Grid which is moderated within the locality and citywide each year, and determines the SEND funding provided to the locality.
+Levels of support provided by the school are highlighted on the Sheffield Support Grid which is moderated within the locality and city-wide each year, and determines the SEND funding provided to the locality.

 How can I let the school know that I am concerned about my child’s progress in school?